S-Asghari/Clustering-Neuronal-Signals/README.md

 # Clustering-Neuronal-Signals

 The intracerebral local field potential (LFP) is a measure of brain activity that reflects the highly dynamic flow of information across neural networks. <br />
-In this project, I've worked on different algorithms (Kmeans, DBscan, t-SNE, PCA) and neuron-specific features (source/sink, peaks, stimulus response latency, firing rate, ...) to cluster LFP signals captured from monkey's brain activity in order to find out if there are any differences in its different cortical layers and eccentricities. <br />
+In this project, I've worked on different algorithms (Kmeans, DBscan, t-SNE, PCA) and neuron-specific features (source/sink, peaks, stimulus response latency, firing rate, ...) to cluster LFP signals captured from monkey's brain activity. <br />
 Here you can see the result of this code on a testcase of neuronal signals:

 ![ctrl alt](https://user-images.githubusercontent.com/42779113/97794579-2a062680-1c11-11eb-8d44-4060d10d8eba.png)